 Our Part Numbers Decoded

-First, if you’ve got the manufacturers item number, plug it in our search box and you’ll find it.
+First, if you have the manufacturers item number, plug it in our search box and you’ll find the part you need.
 Now, here’s the secret to understanding our part numbers.
 The two-digit alpha code indicates the brand/manufacturer. i.e. EP =Eppendorf, GI=Gilson, LN=Labnet.
 Following that (after a space) is their part number.
 Pipette Supplies product numbers start with PS or without any alpha code for our legacy products.

 The Pipette Supplies Brand